-PARTICULATE MATTER - FINE (PM{2.5})
+Particulate Matter - Fine (PM{2.5})

 Fine particulate matter is made up of particles smaller than 2.5 microns in diameter.
 These fine particles, also called PM{2.5}, penetrate more deeply into the lungs than coarse particles (2.5 - 10 microns) and are more likely to contribute to health effects.
 Health effects of concern associated with particulate matter pollution demonstrated in recent community studies include premature death and increased hospital admissions and emergency room visits, primarily by the elderly and individuals with cardiopulmonary disease, increased respiratory symptoms and disease in children and individuals with cardiopulmonary disease, and decreased lung function and alterations in lung tissue and structure, particularly in children and people with asthma.
+The graphic at right illustrates a comparison of the different size classes of particulate matter compared to a human hair and beach sand.

-- O Annual arithmetic mean = $12.0 \mu g/m^3$ averaged over three years. - \circ 24-Hour maximum = 35 μg/m3 as the 98th percentile averaged over three years
+- Annual arithmetic mean = 12.0 μg/m3 (Averaged over three years) - o 24-Hour maximum = 35 μg/m3 (The 98th percentile averaged over three years)